johnzhangzxy/Machine-Learning-RICE-INDE577/README.md

     - Tabular versus Deep Learning Methods

-Used Python versions 3.6 and higher.
+The Python versions used in the course were 3.6 and higher.